 Generally, the court defaults to the proposition that equal timesharing for both parents is in the best interests of the child.
 The parents have some latitude to solve their own issues by working together at mediation or by otherwise developing a parenting plan on their own terms.
 This scenario may change when one of the parents has has a domestic violence injunction issued against him/her.

 Here is where conflict and acrimony between the parties can impact a court’s award of timesharing between the parents.
 According to child custody law in Florida, the court may, after the presentation of evidence, find that one or both parents being involved in the child’s life would present a detriment to the child.

 For example, if one side can present evidence that the other parent has been convicted of a crime, specifically a first-degree misdemeanor or a felony which involved domestic violence, the evidentiary standards shifts and the burden shifts to the guilty party.
 The convicted party must rebut the presumption that he/she is a detriment to the child’s well-being.
-If the convicted parent is unable to successfully rebut the presumption, then he/she will not be allowed shared parental responsibility.
+If the convicted parent is unable to successfully rebut the presumption, then he/she will likely not be allowed to have shared parental responsibility.
 Consequently, to protect the minor child, the court may decide to grant sole parental responsibility to the non-guilty parent.
-I hope this has at least partially answered your question of how does domestic violence affect child custody in Florida.
-This is yet another reason you should contact an attorney to help you argue your case and present evidence to the court.
+This is just one way to answer how does domestic violence affect child custody in Florida.
+You should contact an attorney to help you argue your case and present evidence to the court.